Praqma/sdelements-plugin/README.md

 Add a post-build action to pass/fail your job, based on the status of the risk assessment.

-Development is in progress - no public release yet.

 Developed by Praqma, funded by Security Compass

 ## Features